 Residual Effect Assessment Rating Significance and Rationale Loss of employment opportunities for local and regional residents This effect would occur following mine closure, as employees of Cariboo Gold no longer would have employment.
 Context (resilience): Moderate Magnitude: Low Extent: Regional Duration: Short-term Reversibility: Fully reversible Frequency: Once Affected Populations: Even Risk (likelihood and consequences): Moderate Uncertainty: Low Importance: High Not significant The communities and residents in the region have dealt with cyclical resource activities in the past and have other forms of employment developed through this cyclical nature; however, the emotional and financial toll of losing work can increase vulnerability leading to moderate resilience.
 Workers would be aware of the timeline of their employment and would have been provided with support by ODV to facilitate transition to alternate employment, leading to a low magnitude of impact.
 The effect would extend to areas where workers are based, which is regional.
 The effect would be short-term following the closure of Cariboo Gold.
 The community would likely recover as it has in the past.
 ODV would work with interested parties to develop a Community Effects Management Plan (which has been initially developed as a Socio-economic Plan in the Application by ODV) that would contain a feedback mechanism so that input regarding actual effects can help identify areas where adaptive management may be required.
 Job loss would occur following closure.
 It is likely that all populations would be affected in a similar manner.
 The consequence is moderate (low magnitude and regional extent), and the likelihood is high, which led to a moderate assessment of risk for this effect.
 There is a low level of uncertainty in the assessment of risk based on the data provided by ODV.
 Employment was identified as important to the District of Wells and the Community Advisory Committee.
-Decrease in revenue for local, provincial, and Context (resilience): Moderate Not significant The communities and residents in the region have dealt with cyclical resource activities in the past and have other forms of revenue developed through this cyclical nature; however,
+Decrease in revenue for local, provincial, and federal governments from Cariboo Gold as well as opportunities for local businesses This effect would occur following mine closure, as local businesses may have fewer local opportunities or sales.
+Context (resilience): Moderate Magnitude: Low Extent: Regional Duration: Short-term Reversibility: Fully reversible Frequency: Once Affected Populations: Even Risk (likelihood and consequences): Moderate Uncertainty: Low Importance: High Not significant The communities and residents in the region have dealt with cyclical resource activities in the past and have other forms of revenue developed through this cyclical nature; however, the emotional and financial toll of losing work can increase vulnerability leading to moderate resilience.
+Because the effects of closure would be known in advance, but that it may lead to changes to local businesses, the magnitude is considered low.
+The effect would extend to the regional area.
+The effect would be short-term following the closure of Cariboo Gold.
+The business and local government would likely recover as it has in the past.
+ODV would work with interested parties to develop a Socio-economic Monitoring Program that would contain a feedback mechanism so that input regarding actual effects can help identify areas where adaptive management may be required.
+Loss of revenue would occur following closure.
+It is likely that all populations would be affected in a similar manner.
+The consequence is moderate (low magnitude and regional extent), and the likelihood is high, which led to a moderate assessment of risk for this effect.
+There is a low level of uncertainty in the assessment of risk based on the data provided by ODV.
+The economy was identified as important to the District of Wells and the Community Advisory Committee.

-Table 18.
-Summary of Effects on Employment and Economy
+Table 18: Summary of Effects on Employment and Economy